fescobar96/Crime-Prediction-in-San-Francisco/README.md

 ![](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/daily%20crimes%20vs%20day%20of%20month.png?raw=true)

-During the EDA, an interesting finding was that the first day tends to have crime rates xx% higher than the month average.
-The reason behind this pattern could be something as simple as this being the way in which police in San Francisco file crime reports.
-Other possible reason could be that the U.S. government tends to pay Supplemental Security Income and Welfare checks on the first day of every month, potentially increasing the number of robbery targets.
+During the exploratory data analysis, an interesting finding was that the first day tends to have crime rates xx% higher than the monthly average.
+The reason behind this pattern could be something as simple as this being how police in San Francisco file crime reports.
+Another possible cause could be that the U.S. government tends to pay Supplemental Security Income and Welfare checks on the first day of every month, potentially increasing the number of robbery targets.